Taiwan Study Grants

 Graduate Student Associates

 The Fairbank Center offers grants for students enrolled in any master’s or doctoral program at Harvard for advanced study of the languages necessary to pursue research related to Chinese studies.
-Please apply for the Graduate Summer Language Grants for East, South and Southeast Asian Language Study, found on the GSAS Graduate Summer Standard Application Web page.
+Please submit all application materials via CARAT and follow the instructions carefully.

-The Fairbank Center offers grants to support graduate student summer research during in or relating to China and Taiwan.
+The Fairbank Center offers grants to support graduate student summer research in or relating to China and Taiwan.
 The competition is open to graduate students from all schools at Harvard at all stages of their academic careers.
 Grants generally will not exceed $3,000.
 Recipients are required to submit, upon their return, a brief report on their work over the summer.
-Chinese studies applicants should apply to the Fairbank Center Summer Research Grants.
-Please submit the standard application to Jorge Espada.
-For further instructions, see the GSAS Graduate Summer Standard Application Web page.
+Please submit all application materials via CARAT and follow the instructions carefully.